Best restaurant management tips: Managing a restaurant with profit in mind

 Your guests will enjoy cocktails while waiting for their food or while sitting and talking after they finish their meal.
 This leads to a more pleasant experience for them and a higher profit for you.
 Try pairing your low-margin food items with high-margin drinks to keep the balance.

-Managing Inventory and Supplies
+Managing inventory and supplies

-Inventory checks are one of the most tedious and painful tasks for people who manage restaurant business operations.
+are one of the most tedious and painful tasks for people who manage restaurant business operations.
 All the same, they can uncover countless ways to improve your restaurant cash flow.
 By tweaking your ordering schedules and volumes, eliminating potential areas of shrinkage and taking measures to prevent product waste, you’ll save a ton of cash.

 Analyze the most and least popular items on your menu and minimize your sitting inventory to release cash that is blocked in your pantry.